 You can activate the Sleep Mode at Winix 5500-2 in two ways, manually or automatically.
 For instance, in the evening hours or if the room is darker than usual, the light sensor reacts by switching the air purifier into Sleep Mode.
 Once in this mode, all the indicators shut down, including the Sleep mode indicator, which slightly dims.
 This way, you can use the Winix air purifier in your bedroom because it will be silent.

 As for the Dark Mode, once it is active, the indicators turn off.
-Also good if you plan to put this air purifier into your bedroom.
+Also good if you plan to put this air purifier in your bedroom.
 However, I wouldn’t recommend using this mode very often, and here is why.
 This mode deactivates the UV light, one of the main parts of the PECO filtration system, therefore consequentially weakening the overall performance of the Molekule Air purifier.
-Basically, a good but also not so helpful feature.
+Basically, a good but also not-so-helpful feature.

 To be short, Molekule Air does not come with the Timer option, which is a pity because Winix 5500-2 does.
 As we all know, this option allows you to set the working hours of your air purifier.
 This way, you can leave it purifying for an hour, 4, or even 8 hours.
 So convenient, right?